 Like most HF antennas, generally speaking higher is better.
 However, most of us must compromise.
-So, if you can put it up on the roof, it is better.
+So, if you can put it up on the roof, that is better.
 If you cannot use the roof, then install the antenna on the ground.

-- You are responsible for safety, safety, safety. - No matching coil is needed on the mounting bracket. - Higher is better but for some, the antenna must be low. - Radials or a counterpoise will be needed. - A driven ground stake or grounding rod is useless. - The radials or counterpoise must be connected to the screw next to the coax connector.
+- You are responsible for safety, safety, safety. - Higher is better.
+But for some, the antenna must be low. - Radials or a counterpoise must be used. - A driven ground stake or grounding rod is probably useless. - The radials or counterpoise must be connected to a screw next to the coax connector.